Essential Resources and Strategies for Antibiotic Stewardship Programs in the Acute Care Setting.

 Conclusions: Based on our survey's results, we propose a full-time equivalent to bed ratio that can be used as a starting point to guide discussions regarding necessary resources for antibiotic stewardship programs with executive leadership.
 Prospective audit and feedback should be the cornerstone of stewardship programs, and both physician leadership and pharmacists with expertise in stewardship are crucial for success.

 Doernberg, Sarah B; Abbo, Lilian M; Burdette, Steven D; Fishman, Neil O; Goodman, Edward L; Kravitz, Gary R; Leggett, James E; Moehring, Rebekah W; Newland, Jason G; Robinson, Philip A; Spivak, Emily S; Tamma, Pranita D; and Chambers, Henry F, "Essential Resources and Strategies for Antibiotic Stewardship Programs in the Acute Care Setting."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 221.